JustaMushroom/JustaMushroom/README.md

 ### Hi there 👋

 Welcome to my Github Profile!
-I am `JustaMushroom`, a Discord Bot developer
+I am `JustaMushroom`, a solo Software Developer

-I am the creator of a couple of public bots:
+I am the creator of a couple of public Discord bots:
 - [The Bot of Giving](https://top.gg/bot/775789054448500806)
 - An Unnamed Easter-Themed Bot **(Being worked on currently)**